A perfect Marche activity for small groups or families

 The region of Le Marche has such a rich tradition of food and wine that it is one of the most natural locations for a cookery course.
 All menus will emulate the freshness and the uniqueness of the local products used and will be cooked in the traditional manner.

-The course will be led by local chef, and you will find yourself immersed in a world of typically Italian flavours which are specific to this area of Le Marche.
+The course will be led by local chef, and you will find yourself immersed in a world of typically Italian flavors which are specific to this area of Le Marche.
 The course aims to demonstrate clear and simple regional cooking techniques and lasts between four and five hours.
 The class can either be held in your own holiday villa or in a nearby location in Le Marche.

 Duration: One Day